oneconvergence/dkube-examples-internal/image-denoising/README.md

 ## Data Scientist Workflow :
 ### Steps for running the training program in IDE
 1. Create a IDE with pytorch framework and version 1.6.
-2. Select the project Img-DN.
+2. Select the Code Img-DN.
 3. Under Inputs section, in Repos Tab select dataset Img-DN and enter mount path /opt/dkube/input.
 4. Create a new notebook inside workspace/Img-DN/image-denoising/examples/
    - In first cell type: